0151 - Understanding Relapse Prevention

 Relapse prevention aims to increase the client’s awareness of high-risk situations and increase coping skills, self-efficacy and control of internal and external triggers that may make the client more vulnerable to relapse.

-By the end of this workshop you will be able to:- Define and describe relapse, the relapse process and a variety of relapse terminology.
+- Define and describe relapse, the relapse process and a variety of relapse terminology.

 - Summarize theoretical perspectives and explain the contributions each has made to further our understanding of relapse prevention.